railwayapp/docs/src/docs/reference/errors/405-method-not-allowed.md

 Depending on the application, this may result in your application returning either a 405 Method Not Allowed or a 404 Not Found status code.

+Seemingly POST requests are being turned into GET requests.

 ## Why This Error Can Occur

 This occurs because your request was made using HTTP.
 Railway will attempt to redirect your insecure request with a 301 Moved Permanently status code.